wolfswolke/DeathGarden_API_Rebirth/ReadMe.md

 - The in-game console can be re-enabled.
 - The in-game SET command is available.
 - The "Status" API is Stashboard, which has been discontinued in 2019.
+- Fluentd was used for logging.
-- The game server uses the Amazon Gamelift SDK (Potential use of Steam P2P).
+- The game server uses the Amazon Gamelift SDK (We are now using P2P).
 - The steamAPI.dll cannot be spoofed because Battleye checks the signature.
+(We have a Battleye emulator)
 - There is an API Key that is currently not used by the game.
 - The authentication is done cia the bhvrSession Cookie.
 See [bhvrSession.md](https://github.com/wolfswolke/DeathGarden_API_Rebirth/blob/master/Doc/bhvrSession.md) for details.